-The services portion of revenues are driven by the successful completion of projects and represent services and support for those installations.
-The Company expects growth with new revenue from existing customers, including services revenue as the result of new maintenance contracts being established on installations coming on-line during 2022.
+The services portion of revenues is driven by the successful completion of projects and represents services and support for those installations.
+The Company expects growth with new revenue from existing customers, including services revenue as the result of new maintenance, artificial intelligence and subscription contracts being established on installations coming on-line during 2022.
 The Company also anticipates renewals of existing contracts and a shift to the next generation of technology systems which are currently being installed.